MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-servicenow-to-microsoft-cloud-app-security.md

     - The **Client ID** will be generated automatically.
 Copy this ID, you will need to paste it into Cloud App Security to complete connection.

     - In the **Client Secret** field, enter a string.
+If left empty, a random Secret will be generated automatically.
 Copy and save it for later.

+    - Increase the **Access Token Lifespan** to at least 3,600.

     - Click **Submit**.